When can I legally and safely use free music in marketing and corporate videos? Infographic below.

 I would also put in the same questionable category any site offering unlimited downloads for a small annual / monthly (and I even have seen one-time) fee.
 Just think how could they possibly compensate their composers?
 The chances are they don’t , meaning you will be getting the music not properly cleared for your project.

 This post was originally written in 2014.
-In 2019, there are quite a few reputable subscription based libraries that offer unlimited access for the monthly or annual fee.
+Nowdays, there are reputable subscription based libraries that offer unlimited access for the monthly or annual fee.

 I happen to distribute my music through one of such libraries – TunePocket – that offers unlimited access to thousands of stock music tracks, loops, and sound effects from $99 / year.